MTG Corporate Website Privacy Policy

 Tel: +46 8 562 000 50

-If you have any questions regarding this Privacy Policy, data protection or if you want to exercise your rights mentioned in Section IV., you can at any time contact us at our Data Protection Officer.
+If you have any questions regarding this Privacy Policy, data protection or if you want to exercise your rights mentioned in Section IV., you can at any time contact our Data Protection Officer.
 His contact details are:

 Dr. Matthias Walker